 Key: Crisis Alerts · Active Emergencies

-More than 100 people in Guinea and Liberia have died of the disease.
-Once contracted, the fatality rate is 90 percent.
+More than 5,000 people in Guinea, Sierra Leone and Liberia have died of the disease, with over 14,000 cases reported.
+Once contracted, the fatality rate can reach 90 percent, although in this outbreak the death toll is just over 50 percent.
 The World Health Organization has reported it to be “one of the most challenging Ebola outbreaks ever faced.”
-AmeriCares is responding in Liberia with initial funding to purchase supplies to protect health workers from contracting and spreading the virus.
+AmeriCares is responding with shipments of protective supplies to help prevent health workers from contracting and spreading the virus and medical supplies for treating those who are infected.

 Insurgent activity and unrest in the Central African Republic (CAR) has toppled the government, leading to the displacement of thousands of people and a disruption in basic health care.
 To help restore access to health care for families affected by the violence, AmeriCares has shipped emergency medical kits to restock clinics and hospitals where medicines are in short supply